panoptic-labs/docs/research/2023-12-9-panoptic-option-legs/2023-12-9-panoptic-option-legs.md

 ### Ease of Linking

 When you have multiple legs in a transaction, your portfolio risk is easier to understand.
 Multi-leg options eliminates the need to craft complex solutions to trade defined risk positions, saving traders both time and effort.

-Advanced Trading Strategies on Panoptic

-Traders can choose from pre-configured strategies or customize their own.
-For example, a Long Strangle involves adding a Call and a Put leg.
-The payoff curve on Panoptic’s dashboard changes accordingly, allowing traders to visually gauge the potential outcomes.

 ### How to add a leg on Panoptic